mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Member

 The MLCV lab at Fasilkom UI consists of lecturers with active research interests in machine learning, computer vision, and image processing.
 It is led by a head of the lab and a director.
+For more information, please check each researcher's personal profile on the Fasilkom website, which is linked to each profile.

 {% include section.html %}